Heating and energy use

 - Bleed your radiators and have them cleaned on a regular basis, to ensure water circulates properly.
 Clean off the fluff and dust from the grill and filters of convector radiators and heaters;

 - Check for draughts and damage to windows, window frames and doors.
 Repair any damage and install or maintain draught seals where there are air gaps.
-Contact the Parish Property Support Team regarding any repairs to window glazing;
+Contact the Parish Property Support Team which runs the Diocesan Advisory Committee (DAC) regarding any repairs to window glazing;

 - Make sure that your heaters and boilers are serviced regularly, at least once a year, and ask for a report on combustion efficiency;